Please read these FAQs before booking your percussion degree recital in Meany Studio Theatre

 Yes, but do not use official UW stationery or the logo.
 Do not list School of Music phone numbers as information sources, or say "The University of Washington presents…" Make it clear that the concert is a student recital.
 List your own phone number and e-mail as contacts for further information.

-How do I reserve a harpsichord or fortepiano?
+How do I reserve a piano, harpsichord, or fortepiano?

 Can I have a reception after my recital?